Paris: City government

 For almost all of its long history, except for a few brief periods, Paris was governed directly by representatives of the king, emperor, or president of France.
 In 1974, Paris was granted municipal autonomy by the National Assembly.
 The first modern elected mayor of Paris was Jacques Chirac, elected in March 1977, becoming the city's first mayor since 1871 and only the fourth since 1794.
-The current mayor is Anne Hidalgo, a socialist, first elected in April 2014, and re-elected in June 2020.
+The current mayor is Emmanuel Grégoire, a member of the Socialist Party, who was elected in 2026.